The Desert Fox: The Story of Rommel: Reception

-The film was very popular in Britain, despite scattered protests.
+The film was very popular in Britain, despite scattered protests (as explained below).

 Role in Rommel myth

 The movie played a significant role in the Rommel myth, a view that the Field Marshal was an apolitical, brilliant commander.
 From 1941, it was picked up and disseminated in the West by the British press, as it sought to explain its continued inability to defeat the Axis forces in North Africa.

 After the war, the Western Allies, and particularly the British, depicted Rommel as the "good German" and "our friend Rommel".
 His reputation for conducting a clean war was used for the West German rearmament as well as reconciliation between the former enemies – Britain and the United States on one side and the new Federal Republic on the other.